kabanero-io/kabanero-foundation/design/digest.md

   This policy is for use for teams that have their container tagging policy and activation procedures nailed down and expect to rigidly follow them; any digest mismatch represents a serious process problem and needs to be identified immediately.

 - **active-digest**.
-(DEFAULT) Indicates that usage of container tags for application stacks follow the tagging best practices as documented above; however, when Kabanero detects a digest mismatch, Kabanero substitutes a digest from a compatible `PATCH` level of the same `MAJOR.MINOR` that is currently activated.
-This policy still ensures that only application stacks that are activated are used to build applications, however it allows for a more flexible process for updating the container registry tags.
+(DEFAULT) Indicates that usage of container tags for application stacks follow the tagging best practices as documented above.
+When Kabanero detects a digest mismatch, it substitutes a digest from an compatible active `PATCH` level within the same `MAJOR.MINOR`.
+This policy  ensures that only application stacks that are activated are used to build applications.
+It also allows for a more flexible process for updating the container registry tags.
 When Kabanero activates a version of an application stack, it stores its current digest in the Stack CR.
-When Kabanero reaches a governance detection point, when there is a mismatch, Kabanero will interrogate the active stacks and determine the best active `PATCH` digest for the requested `MAJOR.MINOR` level. e.g. if a build request occurs for `:2.0`, and the `:2.0` tag is bound to a container digest that is not active, Kabanero will look for active appliation stacks with the same `MAJOR.MINOR` tags and use the digest stored for the latest `PATCH` stack.
+When Kabanero reaches a governance detection point, where there is a mismatch, Kabanero will interrogate the active stacks and determine the best active `PATCH` digest within the `MAJOR.MINOR` level.
+For example, if a build request occurs for `:2.0`, and the `:2.0` tag is bound to a container digest that is not active, Kabanero will look for active appliation stacks with the same `MAJOR.MINOR` tags and use the digest stored for the latest `PATCH` stack.

-  The CLI and REST API, Kabanero User Experience will indicate digest mismatches.
+  The CLI and REST API, Kabanero user experience will indicate digest mismatches.
 The Kabanero operator will report digest mismatch detections for Stack version status.

-  This policy is default to allow the usage of the public stack hubs with Kabanero, expecially in try it and demo scenarios.
-Since the community publishes the application stacks and manages the container registry tags independently of deployments of Kabanero, `strict-digest` would would be
+  This policy is default to allow the lowest friction onramp for developers and usage of the public stack hubs with Kabanero, especially in try it and demo scenarios.

 - **ignore-digest**.
 Kabanero still governs application stacks, but leveraging tags only.
 Kabanero will ensure that a valid matching `PATCH` level is active at the governance detection points.
 Kabnanero does not consider digests for governance decisions.